 The Strawberry Valley Project (SVP), completed in 1922, is a forerunner of the CUP.
 The principal features of the Strawberry Valley Project related to the Diamond Fork System include Strawberry Dam (replaced by Soldier Creek Dam in the mid-1980s to enlarge Strawberry Reservoir), Strawberry Reservoir, and Strawberry Tunnel.
 The Strawberry Dam was constructed to impound flows of the Strawberry River, a tributary of the Duchesne River (which eventually flows to the Colorado River) located to the northeast of Diamond Fork Creek, for storage in the reservoir.
 The Strawberry Tunnel serves as an outlet for the reservoir and historically conveyed water through the Wasatch Mountains to Sixth Water Creek for irrigation uses in the Bonneville Basin.
 Following completion of the SVP, the hydrology of Sixth Water and Diamond Fork Creeks changed substantially because the creeks were used to convey irrigation flows far greater and for much longer durations than natural base flows.
-These very high flows continued until the completion of the Diamond Fork System in 2004 when most irrigation flows were shifted out of Sixth Water Creek and Diamond Fork Creek and into the constructed conveyance system, substantially reducing the peak and duration of high flows.
+These very high flows continued until the completion of the Diamond Fork Creek and into the constructed conveyance system, substantially reducing the peak and duration of high flows.
 Since 2004, the Strawberry Tunnel has conveyed water to Sixth Water Creek to supply the CUPCA-mandated minimum flows to Sixth Water Creek and Diamond Fork Creek.